eea/land.copernicus.theme/docs/REDESIGN Readme.txt

     See attached mockup illustrating the above points.

-- Editable section for Discover the Copernicus Services.

 - Homepage: Reports - implement

 - tests with IE and other browsers, fix (responsivity) problems